ihouwat/shopping-list-react-app-complete/README.md

 * In the constants folder:
     * Copy the groceriestemplatedb-5-6-2020.csv file to the groceriestemplate table in the database.
     * Customize the stores array in the `groceryStores.js` file by modifying the store names, store categories, store orders, and items per category.
+The last category under each store should be "Uncategorized Items," otherwise the app will break when you add an item that has no category.

 ### Start the app